shahineb/kernel_dna_classification/src/kernels/README.md

 `MismatchKernel` is initialized by :
   - `n` : mer length to be considered
   - `charset` : string with all chars to be considered (e.g "ATCG")
-  - `k` : maxmimum number of mismatch allowed
+  - `k` : maximmum number of mismatch allowed

-It is very similar to the Spectrum Kernel expect for the fact that for a given sequence, we count occurences of each n-uples along with their k-neighbors.
+Similar to the Spectrum Kernel expect for the fact that for a given sequence, we count occurences of each n-mer along with their k-neighbors.
 For example, with n=3 and k=1, if we parse sequence `'AAA'`, it would also count for `{'AAC', 'AAG', 'AAT', 'ACA', 'AGA', 'ATA', 'CAA', 'GAA', 'TAA'}`.

 ## Weighted Degree Kernel
 (Ratsch and Sonnenburg, 2004)